friism/docker.github.io/docker-for-aws/index.md

     <th style="font-size: x-large; font-family: arial">Beta channel</th>
   </tr>
   <tr valign="top">
-    <td width="50%">This deployment is fully baked and tested, and comes with the latest GA version of Docker Engine. <br><br>This is the best channel to use if you want a reliable platform to work with. <br><br>These releases follow a version schedule with a longer lead time than the betas, synched with Docker Engine releases and hotfixes.
+    <td width="50%">This is the latest GA version of Docker. <br><br>This is the best channel to use if you want a reliable platform. <br><br>Releases on the stable channel are synced with regular Docker releases.
     </td>
-    <td width="50%">This deployment offers cutting edge features and comes with the experimental version of Docker Engine, described in the <a href="https://github.com/docker/docker/tree/master/experimental">Docker Experimental Features README</a> on GitHub.<br><br>This is the best channel to use if you want to experiment with features under development, and can weather some instability and bugs.
-This channel is a continuation of the beta program, where you can provide feedback as the apps evolve.
-Releases are typically more frequent than for stable, often one or more per month. <br><br>We collect usage data on betas across the board.</td>
+    <td width="50%">Beta offers cutting edge features and comes with experimental features turned on.<br><br>This is the best channel to use if you want to experiment with features under development.
+Beta releases are more frequent. <br><br>Docker collects usage data on beta Docker for AWS.</td>
   </tr>
   <tr valign="top">
   <td width="50%">